llwaterhouse/Easy-to-use-Team-Profile-Generator/README.md

 * node.js
 * inquirer
 * fs
+* path
 * chalk
-* path

 ## Installation Instructions

-If you want to edit application you must have a Github account, downloaded Visual Studio Code, install node.js, and inquirer
+If you want to edit application you must have a Github account, download Visual Studio Code, install node.js, and inquirer

 [Create a Github account](https://github.com)